The Night of the Hunter (film): Casting

-Laughton's initial thought after reading the novel was to cast himself in the role of the preacher, but Gregory convinced him that no studio would finance a film unless they cast someone else.
+Laughton's initial thought after reading the novel was to cast himself in the role of the Preacher, but Gregory convinced him that no studio would finance a film unless they cast someone else.
 For the most part, he did not hold traditional auditions for the actors; he simply met with them to get a sense of their personalities and whether they were right for the role.

-Laughton considered casting Gary Cooper as Harry Powell, but Cooper did not accept the role as he thought it might be detrimental to his career.
-John Carradine expressed interest in the role of the reverend, as did Laurence Olivier, but his schedule was not free for two years.
-Robert Mitchum was eager for the part of the preacher.
-When he auditioned, a moment that particularly impressed Charles Laughton was when Laughton described the character as "a diabolical shit," and Mitchum promptly answered "Present!"
-Laughton liked Mitchum for the role partly due to his sexual persona, but Grubb was concerned about the character of the preacher being considered sexual.
-Laughton told him, "If you want to sell God, you have to be sexy."
+Laughton considered casting Gary Cooper as Harry Powell, but Cooper declined the role as he thought it might be detrimental to his career.
+John Carradine expressed interest in the Powell role, as did Laurence Olivier but the latter's schedule was not free for two years.
+Next, Laughton approached Robert Mitchum: "'I'm directing this film and there's a character in it who is a diabolical shit.'
+'Present,' replied Mitchum."
+Laughton liked Mitchum for the role partly due to his sexual persona, but Grubb was concerned about the character of the Preacher being considered sexual.
+Laughton told Grubb, "If you want to sell God, you have to be sexy."

 Agnes Moorehead, Grace Kelly, and Betty Grable were all considered for the role of Willa Harper.
 In the end Laughton chose Shelley Winters because he felt she had a vulnerable quality and was more of a serious actor than a movie star; she committed to the role only two weeks before filming began.
 In her 1989 memoir, Winters described this as "probably the most thoughtful and reserved performance I ever gave".

 Laughton's first pick for the role of Rachel Cooper was his wife Elsa Lanchester.
 Jane Darwell and Louise Fazenda also were considered.
 Lanchester, for reasons unknown to Laughton, turned down the role, suggesting silent movie star Lillian Gish for the role.
 A doubtful Laughton went to New York for the purpose of watching films in which Gish starred.
 These included the shorts and feature films she made with pioneer D.W.
 Griffith.
 Gish had gotten word of his watching these old movies, and when she asked him why, he replied, "When I first went to the movies, they sat in their seats straight and leaned forward.
 Now they slump down, with their heads back, and eat candy and popcorn.
 I want them to sit up straight again."